Plumsail/forms-docs/Public/installation.rst

 .. meta::
    :description: How to start using public web forms - step by step text instruction with images and video guide

-Installation of Plumsail Forms for public web forms
+Installation of Plumsail Forms (public forms)
 ==========================================================

 .. raw:: html